-- 16. Where a child (or young person) has either: - Been through the Children's Hearings system and is subject to a Compulsory Supervision Order with a condition of residence. - Is subject to an order made or authorisation or warrant granted by virtue of Chapter 2, 3 or 4 of Part II of the Children (Scotland) Act 1995. - Is being provided with accommodation under Section 25 (a voluntary agreement).
-OR - Is placed by a local authority which has made a permanence order under Section 80 of the Adoption and Children (Scotland) Act 2007. - 17.
+- 13. Where a child (or young person) has either: - Commonly been referred to as being in care, for example living in foster care, children's home or residential school as set out in the Social Work (Scotland) Act 1968, Part III, paragraph 44(1)(b). - Been through the Children's Hearings system and is subject to a Compulsory Supervision Order with a condition of residence as set out in Part 9, paragraph 83 of the Children's Hearing (Scotland) Act 2011. - Is subject to an order made or authorisation or warrant granted by virtue of Part II, Chapters 2, 3 and/or 4 of the Children (Scotland) Act 1995. - Is being provided with accommodation under Part 2, Chapter 1, paragraph 25 of the Children (Scotland) Act 1995 (a voluntary agreement).
+OR - Is placed by a local authority which has made a permanence order under Part 2, paragraph 80 of the Adoption and Children (Scotland) Act 2007.
 In these cases the child is cared for away from their normal place of residence, by foster or kinship carers, prospective adopters, in residential care homes, residential schools or secure units.